cassandrale179/ulysses/README.md

-# ulysses
+# Ulysses
-Reading James Joyce with annotations
+Reading James Joyce with annotations.
+A project for ENGL 215.